catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 | nz-hlz-1 | s3.object-storage.nz-hlz-1.catalystcloud.io:443 |
 +----------+-------------------------------------------------+

-After both of those have been done you will need to get your ec2 credentials which you can find on the Catalyst Cloud Dashboard under the API section.
+After both of those have been done you will need to get your ec2 credentials, which you can find under the API section of the Catalyst Cloud Dashboard.

 .. image:: assets/qnap/ec2-creds.png

-If you click on view credentials then it will give you the rest of the information you need to complete the step for creating the connection to the S3 API.
-After this you click the ``create`` button and we are taken the this screen:
+If you click on view credentials a window will pop up, with the rest of the information you need to complete the connection to the S3 API.
+After this, swap back to the QNAP dashboard and click the ``create`` button.
+We are then taken the this screen:

 .. image:: assets/qnap/select-bucket.png

-We are now connected with the object storage service on the Cloud, this allows us to either create a new bucket that we want to store our backups in, or select an already existing bucket to use instead.
-For this example I am going to use the `qnap-test-bucket` but the important part is making sure that you select or create a bucket to store your backup.
+Now that we have connected our QNAP device with the Catalyst Cloud, we can begin to either create a new bucket that we want to store our backups in, or select an already existing bucket to use instead.
+For this example I am going to use the `qnap-test-bucket`.

 .. image:: assets/qnap/select-folder-in-bucket.png